-Yet the truth, for the most part, is that these claims are ‘all tip, no iceberg’.
+Yet the truth, for the most part, is that these claims regarding artificial intelligence in the Legal industry are ‘all tip, no iceberg’.
 For all the hype, no one can find a lawyer who can point to tangible ROI from legal A.I.

 We shouldn’t be surprised, experts suggest this will be the sixth A.I Hype Cycle since A.I was first developed in 1956.

 Yet, this Hype Cycle is different to all others in one key way:

 Artificial Intelligence is working very effectively in many domains.
 Indeed, we use it every day.

 There is a simple and a complex answer to this question.

 The simple answer is that many vendors are misrepresenting their technology as A.I. - making the relationship between artificial intelligence and law questionable in the eye of consumers.

 Take the example of ‘LISA’ which has been publicised as the ‘The world’s first Artificially Intelligent Lawyer’.
 The truth is this is neither A.I. nor the first attempt at an A.I. lawyer.
 In fact, it is just a ‘white-labelled’ contract automation product not futuristic Legal A.I software.
 Perhaps most amusingly, using artificial intelligence in Law Firms to draft an NDA would be the technology equivalent of using a nuke to kill an ant.

 As the CEO of Oracle said on CNBC this week ‘When companies claim they're in A.I., 'most of the time it's just nonsense'.